 - When children drink or eat sugary things, sugar coats their teeth.

 - Sleeping or walking around with a bottle or sippy cup with milk or juice keeps sugar in your child's mouth.

 - Sugar feeds the natural forming bacteria in your child's mouth.

 - Acid contributes to tooth decay.

 Preventing Tooth Decay

 To prevent tooth decay, consider breastfeeding your baby.
 Breast milk by itself is the best food for your baby.
-It keeps the inside of your baby's mouth healthy and prevents tooth decay.
+It reduces the risk of tooth decay.

 If you are bottle-feeding your baby: